How to Identify Your Organization’s Critical Roles

 Benefits of Identifying Critical Roles in Your Organization

-- Prioritize your succession planning process
+- Prioritize the succession planning process

 - Prioritize employee development efforts

-- Understand your organization’s operations
+- Understand the organization’s operations

 - Identify roles that have a unique skill or knowledge base